exilium-com/DrTodo/README.md

+# DrToDo
 This is a sample list of TODOs locally tracked in this git repo.

 To Do:
 - [x] @WarpedPixel this is ~~to be~~ done
 - [ ] to do by 2/3/23 #32
 - [ ] @WarpedPixel Implement add item write.
 Look at item list token will point to token in the parsed stream and then we add after it (or before).

-Ex:
+## Building

+This now builds with `poetry`.
+Install poetry, then run `poetry install` in the root folder.
+It will install all dependencies in a new environment and also the `todo` command.
+Run `todo --help` to test everything works.

+# Appendix: token format example

   ```python
   tokens = [
     {'type': 'paragraph', 'children': [{'type': 'text', 'raw': 'This is my cool project readme file.'}]},